North Fork Kentucky River

 Roy Spencer RampBeattyville Ramp34.0

-Recommended River Levels for Boating/Fishing*
+Recommended River Levels for Boating and Fishing

-North Fork Kentucky River @ Hazard, KY
+North Fork Kentucky River at Hazard, Kentucky

 RatingGauge Height in Feet (ft)